-Autumn on the Northumberland coast
+Winter on the Northumberland coast

-The stretch of coast between Embleton and Low Newton is a gorgeous spot to spend a crisp autumn day– clean, golden sands, views to the magnificent ruins of Dunstanburgh Castle (National Trust members can visit for free) and the pretty fisherman’s square at Low Newton make for a picture perfect autumn day out where the kids can build sandcastles, hunt for rock pool creatures and fly kites all day long.
+The stretch of coast between Embleton and Low Newton is a gorgeous spot to spend a crisp winters day– clean, golden sands, views to the magnificent ruins of Dunstanburgh Castle (National Trust members can visit for free) and the pretty fisherman’s square at Low Newton make for a picture perfect day out where the kids can build sandcastles, hunt for rock pool creatures and fly kites all day long.

-The Farnes are also home to a large breeding colony of grey seals and during the autumn the seals will be having their pups.
+The Farne Islands are a short, exhilarating boat ride from Seahouses and are, without doubt, one of the best places in the country to get outdoors and closer to nature.
+At this time of year, the breeding birds have migrated away and the seals come to the fore - around 2000 pups will be born on the islands between October and December.
+Although the islands are closed, it is still possible to take a sail around tour with one of the boat companies.
 Children and adults alike will be amazed by the close up views of them from the boat, and dolphins are frequently spotted around the islands too.
 The Farnes are also a “stopping off” point for migrating birds, for both keen and amateur birders the opportunity to spot something rare is always a possibility.

 For spectacular views of the coast and woodland walks head to Ros Castle or St Cuthberts Cave - places of fascinating history and natural beauty.